jmmadson/surfs_up/README.md

 ## Results
 After filtering and analyzing the data, I found the following differences between the June and December weather data:

-* Average Temperature: The difference between the average temperatures in June vs. December was only three degrees
+* Average Temperature: The difference between the average temperatures in June vs. December was only three degrees.
-* Maximum Temperature: The difference between the maximum temperature in June vs. December was only two degrees
+* Maximum Temperature: The difference between the maximum temperature in June vs. December was only two degrees.
 * Minimum Temperature: The lowest temperature in December was significantly less (8 degrees) than in June as compared to the average and max temperature differences.
 * Rainfall: There was overall less total inches of rain in December than June, but December had much heavier rains with a higher max rainfall.
 * Reasonable Temperatures: Over 75% of the temperatures in both June and December were higher than 71 degrees.